vtrlx/LuaGObject/docs/gtk.md

 LuaGObject adds the `.width` and `.height` pseudo-property to all GTK 4 widgets.
 When read, these properties return the dimensions of the widget's current allocated space.
 When written, they set the value of the `width-request` or `height-request` properties which determine a widget's minimum size.

+## Adding CSS Classes

+GTK Widgets have a built-in property called `css-classes`, which is a list of CSS classes that the widget should use for styling purposes.
+When assigning to this property, any CSS class that the widget already has is removed.
+This often leads to odd behaviour, as certain widgets will automatically add their own CSS classes.
+One such example is `Gtk.Box`; When its `orientation` is set to `VERTICAL`, it gains the `.vertical` CSS class.
+This means that the given example produces subtly incorrect behaviour:

+	local box = Gtk.Box {
+		orientation = "VERTICAL",
+		css_classes = { "linked" },
+	}
+	print(box:has_css_class "vertical") -- prints "false"

+LuaGObject provides a pseudo-property called `.extra_css_classes` for this purpose.
+This attribute can be set either to a string or a table containing any number of strings in the array part, each of which is added as a CSS class.
+To correct the previous example:

+	local box = Gtk.Box {
+		orientation = "VERTICAL",
+		extra_css_classes = { "linked" },
+		-- extra_css_classes = "linked" also works!
+	}
+	print(box:has_css_class "vertical") -- prints "true"

+**It is recommended to use this `.extra_css_classes` attribute when initializing widgets,** in order to prevent bad behaviour.

 ## Accessing Child Widgets

 Any widget's children may be accessed through the `.children` pseudo-property.
 This returns a table which—when indexed with a number n—returns the n-th child of that widget, or `nil` if there is no n-th child.